Jordan-Pierce/CoralNet-Toolbox/README.md

 - **🚀** Multiple GPUs
 - **🍎** Mac Metal (Apple Silicon)

-*Click the icon to see detailed device information*
+*Click the icon in the bottom-left to see available devices*

 ### 🔄 **Upgrading**
 ```bash